Tobael/FairMoney/README.md

 - Switch your working directory to ./Backend (`cd Backend`).
 - Install dependencies with `pip install -r requirements.txt`
 - Switch your working directory to ./tests (`cd tests`).
-- Execute the Unit and Integrationtests with `pytest`
+- Execute the Unit and Integrationtests with `python -m pytest`

 ## How to run the application